tradingview/documentation-guidelines/PineBlogPosts/README.md

 ### Double Quotation Marks
-We use straight double quotes in RST files, which get converted to opening/closing double curly quotes in the HTML content.
+Besides UI We use straight double quotes in RST files, which get converted to opening/closing double curly quotes in the HTML content.
 American style which considers a double quotes are the default ones.
 Single quotes are used if nested in the double ones.
 For example:
 * Joe said, "Will you marry me?"
 * Joe smiled and said, "Jenny said 'yes' when I asked her to marry me."